 · For the highest attendance – a red apple for their branch, a golden trophy for the classroom and 10 points.

-At the end of each half-term, the class with the most points on their branch will receive a small monetary amount to spend on a new resource or reward for their class.
+At the end of each term, the children in the class with the most points on their branch will receive an additional reward if they are attending the termly ‘Always Green’ event.

 Each week, classes display their attendance at their classroom doors.
 This information is also shared in our weekly newletter.